James Richard Dacres (Royal Navy officer, born 1788): Battling the Constitution

 On the afternoon of 19 August the Guerriere made contact with the Constitution.
 Dacres prepared to fight and the two ships closed and exchanged broadsides for some time.
 The range eventually decreased and after a brief close exchange the Guerriere's mizzenmast was shot away, allowing the Constitution to rake her several times, causing considerable damage, before the two ships became entangled.
 Shortly after this Guerriere lost both her main and foremasts, leaving her largely un-manoeuvrable.
 During the engagement Dacres had been wounded by a musket-ball in the back while on the starboard forecastle, but had refused to leave the deck.
 Constitution then drew away to repair some damage, while Dacres attempted to set a jury rig.
 The attempt failed, and on Constitution's returning, Dacres fired a shot in the opposite direction to the Constitution.
 Sensing that this was an attempt to signal surrender, Hull ordered a boat to take a lieutenant over to the British ship.
 When the lieutenant walked onto the Guerriere and asked if Guerriere was prepared to surrender, Captain Dacres responded "Well, Sir, I don't know.
 Our mizzen mast is gone, our fore and main masts are gone-I think on the whole you might say we have struck our flag."

 Dacres was brought aboard the Constitution where he presented his sword to Hull.
 Hull refused to accept it, saying he could not accept the sword from a man who had fought so gallantly.
-Hull did, however, take possession of Dacres' hat to settle a wager the two had made earlier over who's ship was better.
+Hull did, however, take possession of Dacres' hat to settle a wager the two had made earlier over whose ship was better.
 Hull also ordered that Dacres' mother's Bible be returned to him.
 The Guerriere was assessed but found to be unsalvageable, and was blown up.